tsinghua-ideal/Syno/docs/plans.md

 - [ ] Unfolding some dimensions to output iterators seems to be not a good idea.
 - [ ] Make dead ends propagate.
 (By storing parent nodes.)

+### Bindings

+- [ ] Enable Explorer to visit a path.
+- [ ] Make Explorer more command line friendly.
+- [ ] Enable Explorer to print a tree.
+- [ ] Report dead ends to Python.

 ### Misc

 - [x] Index the search tree by hashes for reproducibility.
 - [ ] Allow direct construction of kernel from primitives and parameters, without building the search tree.
-- [ ] Discover full-dead-end subtrees and report to Python.
+Also save these data to files.
 - [ ] Multithreaded search tree building.
 - [x] Compute a Path from a TensorView, to verify searchability.
 - [x] Robustify the TensorView -> Path function.